 Table 1 shows total SBT catches by both calendar and fishing year (1 October to 30 September).
 The New Zealand SBT fishery was initially a handline and troll fishery.
 Since domestic longeline fishing began in 1990, longline effort has almost completely replaced trolling and handline fishing effort.
-Small amounts of SBT are still taken by trolling.
-There is also a small SBT bycatch in the mid-water trawl fishery.
+There is also occassional SBT bycatch in the mid-water trawl fishery.